 My small body and head of curly hair trotted over to the refrigerator in search of some butter for my bread.
 I shifted some cans of half-opened Goya beans and the remnant of a brick of dulce de leche that had seen better days.
 After much shuffling, I spotted the big brown container of margarine.
 Carefully placing the tub on the kitchen table and readying for my “feast,” I opened the container.
 To my dismay, it was filled with arroz con pollo.
 My eyes tightened and my stomach made Chewbacca noises.
 Maybe I could mash the dulce de leche on top of the bread.

-Isabella’s beginning is personal, funny and very relatable.
+Isabella starts off her college essay with something personal, funny and very relatable.
 The opening paragraph is engaging, and “hooks” the reader into wanting to finish reading the story.
-Isabella throws the reader right in the middle of her story.
+Isabella also throws the reader right in the middle of her story.
 This is a perfect example of using an anecdote to open your essay.

 How to Create a Strong “Hook”

 The Why: Isabella’s opening is a great example of this.
 The reader wants to know what happens next; how will she solve the problem?